top of page

 5. Gas Cap Area

-The gas cap compartment is exposed to fuel residue, road grime, and weather.
-Since it’s rarely cleaned, it can develop a sticky film over time.
+The gas cap compartment is often overlooked.
+It is exposed to fuel residue, road grime, and weather.
+Since it rarely gets cleaned, it can develop a sticky film over time.

 Pro Tip: Wipe down the area with an all-purpose cleaner and a microfiber towel.
 For stubborn grime, a small detailing brush can loosen the dirt.